-Amendments to IAS 16 was issued by the International Accounting Standards Board in May 2020.
-The amendments prohibits deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Amendments to IAS 16 were issued by the International Accounting Standards Board in May 2020.
+The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the cost of producing those items, in profit or loss.
 The amendments are effective for annual periods beginning on or after January 1, 2022, early adoption permitted.
-The Company is evaluating the timeframe for adoption.
-The extent of the impact of adoption of the standard has not yet been determined.
+The amendments apply retrospectively, but only to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented in the financial statements in which an entity first applies the amendments.
+The Company does not expect a significant impact to the financial statements as a result of the adoption effective January 1, 2022.